OppositeDragon/flutter_mdi_demo/README.md

-# flutter_MultiDocumentInterface
+# flutter_mdi_demo

+A new Flutter project.

-Attempting to create a MDI using flutter
+Attempting to create a MultiDocument Interface using flutter.